Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 Conditional GANs are an extension of the GAN framework.
 Here we have conditional information Y that describes some aspect of the data.
 For example, if we are dealing with faces, Y could describe attributes such as hair color or gender.
 Then, this attribute information is inserted in both the generator and the discriminator.

 ![Conditional GAN overview]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/cGAN_overview.jpg){: .center-image }
-Overview of a conditional GAN.
+Overview of a conditional GAN with face attributes information.
 {: .img-caption}

 Conditional GANs are interesting for two reasons: